Noah Darvich

-Noah Yanis Darvich (born 25 September 2006) is a German professional footballer who plays as an attacking midfielder for Bundesliga club VfB Stuttgart.
+Noah Yanis Darvich (born 25 September 2006) is a German professional footballer who plays as an attacking midfielder for club SV Elversberg, on loan from VfB Stuttgart.

 Club career

 SC Freiburg

 Darvich went through the SC Freiburg youth academy.
 By the 2022–23 season he had become a regular goal and assist provider for the under-17 Freiburg team, making the step to the under-19, whilst appearing as one of the most sought after German player of his generation, despite being only 16.

 Barcelona Atlètic

-On 8 August 2023, Darvich joined Barcelona Atlètic.
-He joined FC Barcelona Atlètic from German Bundesliga club SC Freiburg in a deal worth €5 million.
+On 8 August 2023, Darvich signed for Barcelona Atlètic.
+He joined FC Barcelona Atlètic from Bundesliga club SC Freiburg in a deal worth €5 million.
 On 11 October 2023, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.